RastaMnsth/acctwise/acctwise/DOCUMENTATION.md

 8. Testing and quality assurance
 9. Deployment

+## Recent Updates
+- Added Maintenance Services throughout the website
+- Updated page metadata to include all three main services (Accounting, Maintenance, and Consultancy)
+- Updated hero section to reflect all services
+- Updated footer with links to all service pages
+- Created dedicated page for Maintenance services (/servicos/manutencao)

 ## Next Steps
-1. Create additional homepage sections (About, Team preview, CTA)
-2. Develop inner pages for services, about, and team
+1. Enhance team page with staff profiles
-3. Implement contact form with validation
+2. Implement contact form with validation
-4. Set up Google Maps integration for contact page
+3. Set up Google Maps integration for contact page
+4. Implement testimonials section
+5. Add animations and interactivity
+6. Optimize for SEO and performance